firox263/Gtk.NET/README.md

 # Gtk.NET
 A minimal idiomatic C# wrapper around GTK and the GObject type system.

+**EDIT 19/08/2020:** This wrapper was largely successful at what it was trying to do, and many of the lessons learnt are helping shape the API for [gir.core](https://github.com/gircore/gir.core).
+Please consider contributing there instead.

 ## Example
 An up to date example of what is possible with the library.
 Please be aware that function calls are being manually implemented at the moment to focus on